gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 6. **Scope of Inference:**

-    * Based on the random assignment of treatment levels, causal inference is possible but because the guinea pigs were not randomly selected, the inferences only pertain to these guinea pigs.
+    * Based on the random assignment of treatment levels, causal inference is possible (the changes due to dosage in the differences based on supplement type caused the differences in growth) but because the guinea pigs were not randomly selected, the inferences only pertain to these guinea pigs.

 In a Two-Way ANOVA, we need to go a little further to get to the final "size" interpretations since the models are more complicated.
 When there is an